MurhafSousli/ngx-scrollbar/README.md

 ### Sponsors

-Become a gold sponsor and get your logo on our README on GitHub and the front page of [https://ngx-scrollbar.netlify.com/](https://ngx-scrollbar.netlify.com/).
+Become a sponsor and get your logo on our README on GitHub and the front page of [https://ngx-scrollbar.netlify.com/](https://ngx-scrollbar.netlify.com/).

 [![Sponsors on Open Collective](https://opencollective.com/ngx-scrollbar/tiers/sponsors.svg?avatarHeight=64)](https://opencollective.com/ngx-scrollbar/contribute/sponsors-11015/checkout)